Welcome to our apprenticeships

 • Level 3 Train Driver apprenticeships are full-time, salaried positions.

 That's a shame.
-We don't appear to have any vacancies.
+We don't currently have any apprenticeship opportunities in this area.

 Vacancies for our other apprenticeship programmes, such as Engineering or Digital, are advertised based on business demand.
 We highly recommend registering an account on the LNER career site and setting up vacancy alerts in your area of interest.
 That way, you'll be the first to know when apprenticeship opportunities become available.

-Businesses are now able to decide whether adult learners over the age of 19 when they start their apprenticeship course will need to complete a level 2 English and maths qualification (equivalent to GCSE) in order to pass it.
-As apprentices will still be assessed on core English and maths skills relevant to their occupation, we will ask to see evidence of any prior attainment in English and Maths (if it is available) if you’re 19 or older during the application process.
-However, there is no minimum requirement for it to be equivalent to GCSE grade 9-4 and your application will still be taken forward if you cannot provide any evidence at the time of applying.
+Businesses are now able to decide whether adult learners over the age of 19 will need to complete a level 2 English and Maths qualification (equivalent to GCSE) to pass their apprenticeship.
+As apprentices will still be assessed on core English and Maths skills relevant to their occupation, we'll ask to see evidence of your English and Maths qualifications (if it's available) if you’re 19 or older when applying.
+However, there's no minimum requirement for it to be equivalent to GCSE grade 9-4 and your application will still be taken forward if you can't provide any evidence at the time of applying.

-If you’re 18, you must have achieved GCSE grade 9-4 (or a Level 2 equivalent, such as SCQF National 5) to apply for our Apprentice Train Manager roles.
-Click here to find out more about what acceptable qualifications can be submitted.
+If you’re 18, you must have achieved GCSE grade 9-4 or a Level 2 equivalent, such as SCQF National 5 to apply for our Apprentice Train Manager roles.
+Click here to find out more about which qualifications can be submitted.

 All successful Apprentice Train Manager and Apprentice Driver applicants will need to complete an Initial Assessment and Diagnostic Assessment in English and Maths as part of our enrolment process.
-This helps assess your current level and ensures you receive the right support during your apprenticeship to develop the English and Maths skills relevant to your role.
+This helps assess your current level and ensures you receive the right support during your apprenticeship to develop the English and Maths skills required for your role.

 Apprenticeship FAQs

-We do offer apprenticeships, but there are minimum age requirements for our core programmes – 18 years old for the Level 2 Passenger Transport Operative Apprenticeship and 20.5 years old for the Level 3 Train Driver Apprenticeship.
+We do offer apprenticeships, but there are minimum age requirements for our core programmes.
+It's 18 years old for the Level 2 Passenger Transport Operative Apprenticeship and 20.5 years old for the Level 3 Train Driver Apprenticeship.

 To strengthen your application, we recommend researching the different stages of our recruitment process.
 For Train Manager roles, this includes psychometric testing such as RAATs and SCAATs.
 If you're applying for a Train Driver apprenticeship, exploring resources from The Train Drivers Academy can be beneficial.
 Taking time to prepare and understand these assessments will help you feel more confident throughout the process.

 Our recruitment team is carefully reviewing applications, and due to the high volume of interest in our apprenticeships, this process can take some time.
-We appreciate your patience and assure you that we will get back to you as soon as possible.
+We appreciate your patience and will get back to you as soon as we can.
 Thank you for your interest in joining LNER!

 You can find full details on available apprenticeships, including how to apply and the selection process, here on the LNER career site.
 Apprenticeship vacancies are advertised based on business demand, so we recommend registering an account and setting up job alerts to be notified as soon as new opportunities become available.